TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 This component accepts a `props` which is an object containing the `animals` that we defined as a property when we wrote `<List animals={animals}>`.
 Do note that you can name it anything, for example `<List animalList={animals} />` you will still need to pass the animals to the property, but now you will use `props.animalList` instead of `props.animals`.

 We have also created a different component for the `<li>` element called `<ListItem />`, which also accepts a `props`, and using `props.animal` to render the text.
 This kind of pattern is very useful because a component can have their own state, unlike a regular element.
+It should now render the same thing.

 ### Conditionally Rendering UI